Antiz96/Linux-Server/Services/Corosync-qnetd.md

 - On the QDEVICE node:

-Create a wrapper script the `corosync-qnetd-certutils` command so it gets executed within the container (required for the `qdevice` setup).
+Create a wrapper script around the `corosync-qnetd-certutils` command so it gets executed within the container (required for the `qdevice` setup).

 ```bash
 sudo vim /usr/local/bin/corosync-qnetd-certutil